 The Grasses Nature Reserve

-NCC’s Grasses Nature Reserve is located at the headwaters of Robinsons River in southwest Newfoundland, 25 kilometres from Stephenville Crossing.
-This remote 1,570-hectare (3,879-acre) property is hidden in the Long Range Mountains; the most northerly extension of the Appalachian Mountains in North America.
+The Grasses Nature Reserve is nestled within a deep valley at the headwaters of Robinson’s River in southwestern Newfoundland.
+This remote 1,570-hectare nature reserve is 25 kilometres from the town of Stephenville Crossing and is situated along the Long Range Mountains, the most northerly extension of the Appalachian Mountains in North America.